Consider DAC reports like a credit report for CDL drivers. Count on any potential employer to run your DAC report after you apply.

 The DAC report request can contain various different aspects of your background and history, depending on what your potential employer feels is important.
 HireRight customizes reports containing any or all of a couple dozen different criteria.

-Your report may contain DOT physical information, FMCSA crash and inspection records, and drug and alcohol testing results, employment and license verification, and U.S. employment eligibility verification.
+Your report may contain DOT physical information, FMCSA crash and inspection records, drug and alcohol testing results, employment and license verification, and U.S. employment eligibility verification.